-A reader recently contacted me concerning the safety of a specific online bank.
+A reader recently contacted me concerning the safety of a specific online bank, you can never be too safe when seeking a bank to use personally or for a business checking account, you have to make sure they are legit.
 The bank in question had higher than normal interest rates at a time when most banks are offering fairly low interest rates.
 (Here are some current interest rates to give you an idea of what to expect).
 Specifically, the reader wanted to know why the bank was offering higher interest rates than most other banks, and if his deposits were guaranteed by the Federal Deposit Insurance Corporation (FDIC).

 It’s also important to know you can perform similar research for Credit Unions, even though they don’t have FDIC numbers.
 Credit unions are covered through the National Credit Union Administration (NCUA).

 How to Research a Bank with the FDIC

 Let’s look at an example using USAA Federal Savings Bank, which is my primary bank (this was not the bank the reader asked about).
 Here is some information you should be able to find for any bank covered by the FDIC:

 - Type the bank’s name in the data field.
 A drop down should appear with near matches.
 Select the name that matches.

 - You will see a page that looks like this: https://research.fdic.gov/bankfind/results.html?name=USAA+FEDERAL+SAVINGS+BANK&fdic=&address=&city=&state=&zip=